November 21, 2017

 As shown above, there are three correlations between the name of the image, the mTimestamp value, and the mId value.
 While this is consistent with this image, it is not always consistent with all images.
 The section in blue is present in several of the other images, only with different numbers following to separate the image.

-The author began this research in an attempt to answer several vital questions about the Snapchat application as it is stored and used on Android devices.
-The author has concluded that metadata is stored for Snapchat images, as shown by the com.snapchat.android_preferences.xml file, and that it contains metadata about expired “snaps” as well as unexpired “snaps,” and that images that are sent via Snapchat are indeed recoverable, and do not “disappear forever.”
+As we can see, metadata is stored for Snapchat images, as shown by the com.snapchat.android_preferences.xml file, and that it contains metadata about expired “snaps” as well as unexpired “snaps,” and that images that are sent via Snapchat are indeed recoverable, and do not “disappear forever.”

 We finally recommend that all of this research should also be done on iOS devices to find out if “snaps” are recoverable and can have time stamp and sender information associated with the “snaps.”